- Home

 What is an apprenticeship?

-What sets apprenticeships apart from other training schemes is that you get paid for the work you do and time spent studying.
-As an apprentice, you’ll even receive holiday pay.
+What sets apprenticeships apart from other training schemes is that you get paid for the work you do and the time spent studying.
+As an apprentice, you’ll also receive holiday pay, sick pay, and any other benefits and support offered to employees.

-The study part of your apprenticeship will be provided by a college, university, or another type of provider – and this can take place virtually or in person, depending on the apprenticeship.
+The study part of your apprenticeship will be provided by a further education (FE) college, university, or training centre – and this can take place virtually or in person, depending on the apprenticeship.
 This will prepare you for a formal assessment, which will lead to a nationally-recognised qualification.

-Some apprenticeships will also result in a further employment opportunity at the company you’ve been training with – although, this isn’t a given.
+Some apprenticeships can also result in a further employment opportunity at the company you’ve been training with – though this isn’t a given.

 What can I learn as an apprentice?

 Another common misconception that’s widely held in the UK is that people can only learn trades (such as plumbing and carpentry) through apprenticeships.
-While these are excellent choices for those looking to make a career change, apprenticeships are actually offered by employers in a whole range of industries.
+While these are excellent choices for those looking to make a career change, apprenticeships are offered by employers in a wide range of industries.

-These industries can include everything from care services, catering, and creative design to engineering, education, and environmental industries.
+These include everything from care services, catering, and creative design to engineering, education, and environmental industries.
 Head over to apprentices.gov.uk to discover all the sectors that offer apprentice opportunities.

 What are the benefits of an apprenticeship?

-There are lots of reasons to consider an apprenticeship.
-The most obvious ones are that it can allow you to acquire new skills, gain qualifications, and get your foot in the door of a new career.
+There are many reasons to consider an apprenticeship.
+The most obvious is that you can gain new skills, qualifications, and experience to get your foot in the door of a new career.
 But there are plenty of other key benefits…

 - There are no costs – Traditional learning pathways, like degrees, can be very expensive.
-One of the best things about apprenticeships is that they’re free!
+But apprenticeships are free!

-- Get paid while you learn – Not only will you be able to preserve your savings or take out a student loan to fund your learning, you’ll be actively earning money!
+- Get paid while you learn – You don’t need to spend your savings or take out a student loan to learn as an apprentice.
+In fact, you’ll be actively earning money!

 - On-the-job learning – If you don’t want to be stuck in a classroom or spend too much time doing academic work to earn your qualification, an apprenticeship might be for you.
 This is because it offers hands-on, practical learning.

-- Get a taste for your future working environment – Unlike studying for a degree, apprenticeships allow you to experience the environment you’ll be working in.
-This can help you to make sure that it’s the career for you.
+- Get a taste for your future working environment – Unlike studying for a degree (aside from those offering placements), apprenticeships allow you to experience the environment you’ll be working in.
+This can help you to make sure that it’s the right career for you.

-- Get industry-applicable skills – Some people would argue that because you’re learning on the job, the skills that you gain will be more applicable to your future career than the ones you might learn in a classroom environment.
+- Get industry-applicable skills – Some people would argue that because you’re learning on the job, the skills you gain through an apprenticeship will be more applicable to your future career than those learned in a classroom.

-- You might be more employable – Research has suggested that employers believe that apprentices are more employable than those with other qualifications.
+- You might be more employable – Research suggests that apprentices are more employable than university graduates.
 This may be related to the previous point.

 Find jobs near you

-While there are plenty of positives to doing an apprenticeship compared to a more conventional learning pathway, there are also a few drawbacks to consider…
+While there are plenty of positives to doing an apprenticeship compared to other learning pathways, there are also a few drawbacks…

 To make sure that the university route isn’t for you, you may want to do some research about life as a mature student before you commit to an apprenticeship.
 This personal story from Rest Less member Christine is a good place to start.